This topic describes how to:

 Content blockers

 Many internet users use content blockers such as Adblock or Ghostery to block trackers and advertisers.
-These content blockers can block any client-side trackers, including Optimizely Web Experimentation.
+These content blockers can also block client-side trackers, including Optimizely Web Experimentation.

-Content blockers cannot, however, block any server-side experimentation you do using Optimizely Feature Experimentation.
+Content blockers cannot block any server-side experimentation you use with Optimizely Feature Experimentation.
 Because the impression event and tracking happen in the backend, the user's client-side content blocking will not be effective.
-This could be why Full Stack counts more users than a third-party platform.
+This could be why Feature Experimentation counts more users than a third-party platform.
 It is valuable to know what portion of your end users have content blocking extensions enabled.

 Timing

 A difference in counts could be due to the relative distance between the points in time when Experimentation counts the user and when the other platform counts the user.
 During the page load process, as time elapses, the user's web browser requests resources on the page and sends information to various providers.
-Eventually, when all requests are completed, and your browser renders the page with all of its images, the page will be completely finished loading.
+Eventually, when all requests are completed and your browser renders the page with its images, the page completely finishes loading.

 Adjust timing in Optimizely Web Experimentation